Starting a New Recipe

 - Step Ingredients - Optionally associate specific ingredients from your recipe with this step, so they appear alongside the instruction in Cooking Mode.

-- Photos & Videos — Attach step-specific media to show technique or expected results.
+- Photos, Videos & Audio - Attach step-specific media to show technique, expected results, or record a verbal note.

 Steps are automatically numbered.
 You can reorder them by dragging and delete them by swiping left.